spyboy-productions/M474/README.md

 # 🛰️ M474 — Network Privacy Enhancer

 **M474** is an open-source **network privacy & MAC randomization tool** designed to improve your online anonymity.
-This updated version is **optimized, safer, cleaner, and fully modernized**.

 It provides: